jorge-ramirez-upm/RepTate/docs/source/manual/Applications/LVE/Theory/LP2R_LVE.rst

 The LP2R LVE theory represents the polymer input as a list of components rather than as a single visible input-mode parameter.
 Open the ``LP2R components`` dialog from the theory toolbar to add, edit, remove, import, and normalise the components used in the next calculation.
+The component dialog contains buttons for manual MWD entry, MWD import from a RepTate ``Discretize MWD`` theory, ``.gpc`` file import, and component-weight normalisation.

 Each component has a weight fraction and one of two forms: